jaclu/tmux-power-zoom/README.md

 - Repeated zooms of the same pane now works as expected
 - Made to work when shell is fish, what an odd beast that is...
 - Fixed some issues that prevented this to run on older versions of tmux.
-Now retested to be usable all the way back to tmux 2.6
 - Changed mouse handling, was just on/off, and trigger-action couldn't be selected.
 Now allows selection of mouse-action, this also makes it possible to use a modifier to the mouse action.